Inedo/inedo-docs/InedoAgent/server-architecture/server-architecture.md

 While all messages specify a message code that identifies the type of message (i.e. how it should be processed), each target can only process its own message types.
 As such, [Meta](/docs/inedoagent/server-architecture/message-formats#meta)-targeted messages are part of the Inedo Agent specification, but product-targeted messages are not.

-Any references to BuildMaster, Hedgehog, or Otter messages types are for example purposes only; they are not part of the agent specification, and are subject to change in any version of the product.
+Any references to BuildMaster or Otter messages types are for example purposes only; they are not part of the agent specification, and are subject to change in any version of the product.

 #### Message Responses {message data-title="Message Responses"}